rllab-snu/Intelligent-Systems-2024/README.md

 ```

 ### Project 2
-When you want to train new model and evalutate, you can run project2 code with `--mode train` argument.
+When you want to train new model and evaluate, you can run project2 code with `--mode train` argument.

 ```shell
 ros2 run rccar_bringup RLLAB_project2 --mode train